Community Housing Services Agency, Inc.

 - Financial products that ensure financing for tiny homes, cottage court communities, and accessory dwelling units (e.g., “mother-in-law suites”).

-CHSA administers the City of Savannah Affordable Housing Fund (SAHF), which provides:
+CHSA administers the Savannah Affordable Housing Fund (SAHF), which provides public and private financing for:

 - Down payment assistance programs funded by local employers